Kameron Saunders

-Kameron N. Saunders (born July 23, 1992) is an American dancer, choreographer, and creative director.
+Kameron N. Saunders (born July 23, 1992) is an American dancer.
 He is known for his work in Spirited (2022), Saucy Santana's "Booty" music video (2022), The Color Purple (2023), and The Eras Tour (2023–2024).

 Early life and education

 Saunders was born and raised in St. Louis, attending Metro Academic and Classical High School, and became interested in dance as a child.
 He attended the Center of Creative Arts on scholarship and joined the school's student dance company, COCADance.
 Following graduation, he studied dance for two years at Webster University before transferring to the University of Missouri–Kansas City's Conservatory of Music and Dance, where he received a Bachelor of Fine Arts in 2014.

 Career

 Choreographer

 Saunders began his career as a dance teacher and freelance choreographer in St. Louis.
 In 2018, he received a choreography fellowship from Jacob's Pillow, through which he was mentored by American dancer and choreographer Alonzo King.
 The following year, he moved to New York City, where he worked with dance studios such as Gibney Dance and Broadway Dance Center.
 In 2020, he served as the movement director for Burberry x Vogue's "If I Was An Animal" creative campaign.

 During the COVID-19 pandemic, Saunders started the K/P Project with his business partner Prince Lyons, with the goal of "creating performance opportunities for artists/dancers that are often overlooked".

 Saunders was a finalist for the Princess Grace Award in Choreography in 2021 and won the award the following year.
 He has also received a Passion Project Grant from the Jaquel Knight Foundation.
 In 2023, Saunders was a choreographer for the Joffrey Academy of Dance's Winning Works Choreographic Competition, the only school and training program owned, operated, and endorsed by the Joffrey Ballet.
 His work, "Warmer", premiered at the Museum of Contemporary Art Chicago.